 Thursday, I took an afternoon flight out of Rochester and it turned out that my sister and nephew were on the same flight!
 That was a lot of fun, as they were returning to Austin after 2 weeks of visiting NY for my birthday.
 I arrived in Portland, Oregon late at night, picked up the rental car, and headed in the dark to the Surfsand Resort.
 Upon waking, I decided to check to see what my room’s view was of and *gasp* it was of Haystack!

 Friday, everyone that was in town headed to Ecola Park to see the views and help me recreate a Goonies scene in our total nerdy fashion.
 After the park, we all went to Astoria to see some of the locations where the movie was filmed, including the house and the jail.
 Lastly, the rehearsal dinner and fire on the beach.

-When the Bride and Groom told the Groomsmen that they were wearing suits to the wedding, the friends decided to poke a little fun… the group bought jump suits and showed up to the beach in them!
+When the Bride and Groom told the Groomsmen that they were wearing suits to the wedding, the friends decided to poke a little fun… the group bought jumpsuits and showed up at the beach in them!
 GAWD, I love these people.

 Everyone came back to my hotel room to wash off their feet and I really wish there was a picture of me and some Bridesmaids in the jacuzzi tub hosing off our legs!

 The reception was really fun and the DJ played super sweet old-school favorites, which led to an Axl-off during the Guns N Roses classic, “Sweet Child O’ Mine”.
 As per usual, Garrett and Ann totally killed it (they won at Amy and John’s wedding too!).
 Also as per usual, my light stand was commandeered for the ‘microphone’ and at the end, Chris comes into school everyone on Axl’s signature hips move!
 Nice!